awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

     - A shy child not joining play.
     - A child crying and needing parent.

-**Café Operators**
+**Cafe Operators**
 - 2 x 2–3 hour sessions:
-  - POS practice for café items.
+  - POS practice for cafe items.
   - Walkthrough of espresso machine and equipment (if installed).
   - Food safety basics and cleaning routines.

 **Support/Flex**
-- Shadow one Host session and one Play/Café session.
+- Shadow one Host session and one Play/Cafe session.
 - Clarify “where you go first” during busy periods.

 ---